bethanyuo/HD-wallet/README.md

 ## Restore HD Wallet from Existing Mnemonic

-Restore an HD node by given existing mnemonic words:
+1. Restore an HD node by given existing mnemonic words:
 ```
 upset fuel enhance depart portion hope core animal innocent will athlete snack
 ```
 To create an HD node from a mnemonic, use `ethers.utils.HDNode.fromMnemonic`.
-The HD node stores a key pair (publicKeyBytes has been truncated)
+The HD node stores a key pair (publicKeyBytes has been truncated).

-### Restore HD Wallet from Existing Mnemonic cont.

-When an ethers.Wallet instance is created from a mnemonic, it actually uses `HDNode.fromMnemonic`, derives once, and from the new HD node, it takes the private key to build the wallet.
+2. When an ethers.Wallet instance is created from a mnemonic, it actually uses `HDNode.fromMnemonic`, derives once, and from the new HD node, it takes the private key to build the wallet.

 ## Generate a New Random HD Wallet from Random Mnemonic
-Generate a new random HD node (generate random mnemonics).
+1. Generate a new random HD node (generate random mnemonics).
 To create a random HD node, you can either do `ethers.Wallet.createRandom` and build the HD node from the mnemonic, or you can build the mnemonic from 16 bytes of entropy using `ethers.utils.HDNode.entropyToMnemonic`.

-### Generate a New Random HD Wallet from Random Mnemonic cont.
-Create a random HD wallet using `ethers.Wallet.createRandom`.
+2. Create a random HD wallet using `ethers.Wallet.createRandom`.

 ## Save HD Wallet as JSON
 Encrypt and save given HD node to a JSON document by password.
 To save the HD Wallet in an encrypted JSON format, you need the Wallet to include the mnemonic phrase.
 The mnemonic is encrypted in the `x-ethers` part of the json.